mx1001/hardops_manual/docs/faq.md

 [Meshmachine](https://gumroad.com/l/MESHmachine/) is a different system going for something different altogether.
 And that't what makes it awesome.

 Meshmachine began as a series of tools to make Machin3's life easier in edit mode but will soon be introducing "Plugs".
+I cannot recommend his tool enough.
+I imagine the final version being unlike any tool we have seen before.

-KitOps currently does nothing beyond connecting meshes to other meshes with booleans.
+KitOps currently does nothing beyond connecting meshes to other meshes with booleans and even simple placement.
 As you know this can be inefficient and messy when combined with curvature.
 So planar surfaces are optimal for this if you are not skilled with cleanup and efficient boolean modelling.

 [Meshmachine](https://gumroad.com/l/MESHmachine/) takes this in a brilliant new direction.
-With his inserts you will be able to not only merge them efficiently with the surface but the normals and shading will be resolved as well.
+With his inserts you will be able to not only merge them with any surface efficiently, but the normals and shading will be resolved as well.
 This is alone worth my recommendation for this product.
+Fuse, Refuse, Unf*ck, UnChamfer, and Boolean Cleanup are tools that fill holes in the workflow of concept mesh creation.

-[Meshmachine](https://gumroad.com/l/MESHmachine/) is poised to do great things but this workflow does come with speed compromises.
-Nothing worth affecting your decision but this is where Plugs and Kpacks differ.
+ [Meshmachine](https://gumroad.com/l/MESHmachine/) is poised to do great things but this workflow does come with speed compromises due to complexity.
+ This shouldn't affect your decision but this is where Plugs and Kpacks differ.
+They are 2 very different delivery systems for 2 different circumstances.

 Kpacks are intended to just be used as inserts with users having to deal with consequences and ramifications of poor placement or hotlining.
 And not to mention doubles and shading issues with bad geo.